Results.

 |

-Failure to enter a verdict before ordering acquittal renders the trial a nullity and permits retrial.
+Failure to enter a verdict after plea renders the trial a nullity; acquittal set aside and retrial ordered.

-Criminal procedure — Adjournment discretion; arraignment and plea under s.276; requirement that verdict be taken/entered before conviction or acquittal; failure to enter verdict renders trial a nullity.
+Criminal procedure — Adjournment discretion — Factors to consider; Plea and commencement of trial under s.276; Requirement that verdict be entered before acquittal or conviction; Failure to enter verdict renders trial a nullity

 |